xenify-io/litepaper/README.md

 # ◽️ Our Vision

-Xenify's vision is founded on key guiding principles that steer the platform's development and expansion.
+Xenify's vision is built upon key guiding principles that drive the development and expansion of the protocol.

 - ### Fairness

-  Promoting an equitable token distribution and equal access to the platform for all users, without preferential treatment for founders, team members, or investors.
+  Fostering an equitable token distribution and ensuring equal access to the protocol for all users, without preferential treatment for founders, team members, or investors.

 ![Grey V3](https://user-images.githubusercontent.com/60996729/235287145-8bfd340f-6111-4ba9-b029-3d39a2b61e34.png)

 - ### Simplicity

-  Creating an intuitive and user-friendly interface that allows both experienced and novice users to effortlessly navigate and engage with the platform.
+  Designing an intuitive and user-friendly interface that enables both experienced and novice users to seamlessly navigate and engage with the protocol.

 ![Grey V3](https://user-images.githubusercontent.com/60996729/235287145-8bfd340f-6111-4ba9-b029-3d39a2b61e34.png)